rgommezz/react-native-layout-primitives/README.md

 - Mixes inline styles with `StyleSheet` defined styles
 - Uses arbitrary values ("magic numbers")
-- Margins, the devil of layout
+- It's full of margins, the devil of layout
 - Disrupts the top-to-bottom flow, due to styles being placed at the bottom of the file
 - Lacks separation of concerns, with `Text` also taking on layout duties
 - Doesn't adhere to design system conventions